 Look for shorter rental stays

 As cottages book up for the summer it gets trickier to find rentals available for a week or longer.
-But for short-term getaways, AirBNB allows renters to slot themselves into a cottage rental for a couple of days at a time.
+Try looking for short-term getaways.

 Use Canadian rental websites

-CanadaStays and Cottages in Canada are two Canadian websites that can be used to track down and book your ideal rental cottage.
-A bonus for using a Canadian rental website is that all prices are listed in Canadian dollars, helping you accurately budget for your upcoming vacation.
+Try VRBO to track down and book your ideal rental cottage.
+The prices are in Canadian dollars, helping you accurately budget for your upcoming vacation.

 Go to the source—book directly with a cottage owner or cottage rental agency